tirlarim/mastermind-swift/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE V3 - see the LICENSE.md file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE V3 - see the LICENSE file for details.
 Feel free to modify the content to better fit your project specifics or personal preferences!